aimat-lab/gcnn_keras/training/results/README.md

 ## QM7Dataset

 QM7 dataset is a subset of GDB-13.
 Molecules of up to 23 atoms (including 7 heavy atoms C, N, O, and S), totalling 7165 molecules.
-We use a random 5-fold cross-validation.
+We use dataset-specific 5-fold cross-validation.
 The atomization energies are given in kcal/mol and are ranging from -800 to -2000 kcal/mol).

 | model     | kgcnn   |   epochs | MAE [kcal/mol]         | RMSE [kcal/mol]        |
 |:----------|:--------|---------:|:-----------------------|:-----------------------|